Day 1: Browser API Special

 In this presentation, Stephen explores the dark—and sometimes scary—space where both meet.

 Californian by birth and Dutchman by choice, Stephen is an art director, designer-who-codes, and writer.
 He designed and built his first website in 1995 while art directing for a design firm.
 He left print behind.
 The things that happened after that could turn a conference bio into a book—a thriller, even.
-Stephen is currently Senior UX Design Lead at online auction house Catawiki.
+Stephen is Head of UX at online auction platform Catawiki.